genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/SpecifyLRLFPFs.md

    or click the Save icon in the Workbench toolbar,
    or press **Ctrl + s**

 After you save the logical file for the first time, an ID is assigned and the time stamps are updated.
-If you return to the Physical File definition, you can see that the association is also shown there under **Associated Logical Files**
+If you return to the physical file definition, you can see that the association is also shown there under **Associated Logical Files**

 The records in logical files can be described by many logical records.
 A list of the associated logic records is presented on this screen for reference.
 You can associate a logical file with an LR on the Logical Record screen.
 You must first define an LR before you make the association.

 ## Logical Records

 Logical Records can be used by many different Views.
-To view existing Logical Records, click Logical Records in the Navigator pane and open a Logical Record in the metadata list at the bottom of the screen.
+To view existing logical records, click **Logical Records** in the Navigator pane and open a logical record in the metadata list at the bottom of the screen.

 To create a new Logical Record